SeeThruHead/Functional-Programming/README.md

 fmap id = id                    -- Identity law
 ```

-The following functors defined in Haskell standard library prelude.hs.
+The following functors defined in the Haskell standard library prelude.hs.
 The function fmap is defined for each of the functor types.

 **List**